chenchenzi/chenzixu/content/talk/praat/index.md

 ## Pre-workshop Setup

-- Download and install the latest version of [Praat](https://www.fon.hum.uva.nl/praat/)
+- Download and install the latest version of [Praat](https://www.fon.hum.uva.nl/praat/).

-- Download the sample audio files from my [Github repository](https://github.com/chenchenzi/praat_tut/tree/main)
+- Download the sample audio files from my [Github repository](https://github.com/chenchenzi/praat_tut/tree/main).
+One way is to click `Code`, then `Download ZIP`.

 Feel free to use your own audio files!